openlawteam/tribute-contracts/website/docs/tutorial/dao/Configuration.md

 # the DAO_OWNER_ADDR that you set above need to be the public address
 # derived from this 12 word mnemonic.
 TRUFFLE_MNEMONIC=...

+# The Graph API Access Token that will be used to deploy the Subgraph.
+GRAPH_ACCESS_TOKEN=...
 ```

 :::caution